guildxyz/guild-pin-contract/docs/contracts/GuildPin.md

 Updates a minted token's cid.

-Only callable by the owner of the token.
+Callable only by the owner of the token.

 #### Parameters